AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 ### What is Haptic Feedback?

-The TourBox Elite has built-in haptic motors that provide vibration feedback when you rotate the knob, scroll wheel, or dial.
+The TourBox Elite and Elite Plus have built-in haptic motors that provide vibration feedback when you rotate the knob, scroll wheel, or dial.
 This tactile feedback helps you feel each "click" or detent as you rotate, making it easier to make precise adjustments without looking at the screen.

 > **Note:** Haptic feedback is only available on the TourBox Elite and Elite Plus.
 The TourBox Neo does not have haptic motors.